fMeow/arangors/README.md

 Contributions and feed back are welcome following Github workflow.

+Setup instructions:
+1. Install a local ArangoDB, port 8529
+2. Create a database "test_db"
+3. Create a user with "username" and password "password", or set `ARANGO_USER` and `ARANGO_PASSWORD`

 ### License

 `arangors` is provided under the MIT license.
 See [LICENSE](./LICENSE).